 Edgy, genre-bending Pop marks Gen-Z’s arrival via TikTok and streaming hits 50% of music biz revenue as BigCulture™ #resistance to Trump/MAGA enters beast mode.
 Learn more on Chartcrush 2019!

-It’s Divas, domestic terrorism, Netscape vs. Microsoft, and Alanismania the year Tupac is killed, the Internet takes off and everyone is doing “The Macarena.”
+It’s Divas, Post-Grunge, Trip-Hop, Netscape vs. Microsoft and Alanismania the year Tupac is killed, the internet takes off and everyone is doing “The Macarena.”
 Learn more on Chartcrush 1996!

 The Red/Blue political divide arrives and the tension manifests in Glam Rock, nostalgia and escapism.
 Black artists rule the top ten in the lead-up to Wattstax.
 Learn more on Chartcrush 1972!